AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 ***

 ## What does it do and what does it need to fulfill?
-The application is to help the "Dr. Heart Clinic" to control data of each patient's tests and visualize all monthly tests stadistics and revenue.
+The application is to help the "Dr. Heart Clinic" to control data of each patient's tests and visualize all monthly tests statistics and tests revenue data.

 ### Functionality of Project
 This application contains functions: